tyrannomark/obsidian-decorated-tasks/README.md

 ~~~

 Hopefully, the upper and the lower reflection of the same tasks should look similar.
 The main difference will be that the coloured text block includes the checkbox in the upper expression of the todo, but the in the `tasks` rendering of the todo, the checkbox is outdented to the left, and is not surrounded by the coloured text block.

+### Specification Format

+For atomic lexemes are used in expressions:

+hashtag section attribute value, where
+hashtag ::= "#" word,
+section ::= "@" word,
+attribute ::= word ":", and
+value ::= word.
+Here word is any sequence non-space characters.
+The following syntax is presumed:

+hashtag+ (section+ (attribute value)+)+ where + is the Kleene plus symbol, indicating that the lexical type occurs one or more times in a row.
+All lexemes are assumed to be space-separated.
+All subsequences of the form hashtag section attribute value are calculated.
+For each subsequence, the section is used to determine a CSS path parameterised by the hashtag.
+All the attribute-value combinations for this CSS path are then combined into a CSS specification for the path.

+For example `#meet @prefix content: 👥 @thistag bg: black fg: silver` says that for the `#meet` hashtag, add a prefix with content being the emoji "👥", and also, on the tag `#meet` as opposed to other tags in the task line, make the background black, and the foreground (text) silver.

+The `Specifications` string can contain multiple lines.
+Blank lines are ignored.
+Each other line can contain a separate specification.

+Any CSS4 colour name can used for the `value` of a relevant item, e.g. "fg:" or "bg:".
+We use these abbreviations rather than the full CSS names for these attributes to make it easier to fit full specifications on a single line.